ronniewong/ronniewong.github.io/_posts/2020-01-29-ronnie-first-draft.markdown

 date:   2020-01-29 14:23:49 -0500
 categories: jekyll update
 ---
 Hello, this is my first post and first website.
 I've chosen to create a static generated site using Jekyll and pages.github.com.
-This was more challenging thanI thought so I needed some help.
-I want to give shoutout to Justin Dennison for his help when I finally installed Jekyll and then said: "now what?"
+This was more challenging than I thought so I needed some help.
+I want to give shoutout to Justin Dennison forhis help when I finally installed Jekyll and then said: "now what?"

 Why a website?
 Well I wanted to see if I could do it and thought about it as a way to catalog thoughts and anything I find interesting.
 I'm a tech guy and have been teaching IT for many years but I have thoughts that I thought would be good to make sure that I had a place to store them.